Strengthening our culture and relationships

 Proactively managing safety risks is a key factor in maintaining safe working conditions.
 Starting with new-hire safety orientation and continuing on our work sites, we emphasize the importance of Stop Work Responsibility.
 Employees have the right, responsibility and obligation to speak up and stop any action, task or behavior that is or could be unsafe.
 It’s also a way we live our value of courage, and Devon pledges to support anyone who exercises their Stop Work Responsibility.
 We capture and track proactive stops and good catches, and recognize individuals for stopping work to safeguard themselves, each other and the environment.

-Contractor partnerships
+Contractor relationships

-The contract partners who provide work in the field are vital to safe, environmentally responsible and efficient operations, and building relationships with them to succeed as one team is a Devon value.
+The contract vendors who provide work in the field are vital to safe, environmentally responsible and efficient operations, and building relationships with them to succeed as one team is a Devon value.
 We seek to work with contractors who have the strongest safety programs and track records, and we strive to work only with approved contractors who complete our supplier qualification process and meet our substantial policy and insurance requirements.
 Contractors are responsible for having EHS programs that meet or exceed all federal, state and local laws, rules and regulations, as well as Devon’s standards and protocols for essential safety activities.

-We use Veriforce for third-party contractor verification and management.
+As part of our supplier risk assessment process, we use Veriforce for third-party contractor verification and management.
 Our Veriforce dashboard allows us to monitor a contractor’s compliance with our EHS, insurance, OSHA verification, ESG and other requirements, and enables contractors to upload needed documentation.
 In addition, we use a separate third-party service to monitor contractors’ compliance with our drug and alcohol policy.

 Leadership engagements in the field can have a positive impact on our workforce, safety performance and operational excellence.
 Our field personnel wear hard hat stickers that say “Ask me my reason for working safely” to encourage safety-related engagements.
 The conversations that result often reveal that people work safely so they can return home to their family and friends — a higher motivation than simply following procedures.